snowdrop/k8s-infra/README.md

 This is specifically true when you are interested in validating a new version of `OpenShift` using `ansible-playbooks` as the deployment tool.
 The playooks requires some `prerequisites` in addition to having a primary ethernet adapter, the one to be used by the Openshift Master API (which is the Kubernetes controller, ....).

-For such an environment, it makes sense to customize a Linux ISO image and next to convert it to a `vmdk` file using the `cloud-init` tool to perform such additional tasks.
+For such an environment, it makes sense to customize a Linux ISO image and next to convert it to a `vdi` file using the `cloud-init` tool to perform such additional tasks.

 The following section explains how you can create a customized CentOS Generic Cloud image and repackage it as a `vdi` file for Virtualbox.